ICFPro.ca is a division of ICFhome Ontario - Direct Line 1 705 533-1633 - Email: info@icfpro.ca

 - ✓Structural engineering drawings (stamped) — required for most ICF residential projects in Ontario

-- ✓Site plan showing setbacks, grading and drainage
+- ✓Site plan showing setbacks, grading, and drainage

 Inspections at Every Stage